Skip to Content

 Kill the Adult Flies

 Although they have a lifespan of between 8-24 days, drain flies can lay and hatch up to 300 eggs in just 48 hours.
-So getting rid of the adult flies without getting rid of the larvae won’t solve the problem.
+Getting rid of the larvae maturing in the drain without eliminating the adult flies won’t solve the problem.
+So, once you’ve cleaned, sanitized, and treated your RV’s drains & pipes to eliminate the breeding ground, you must also eliminate the adult flies.
+There are a couple of options:

 Vinegar Trap